Last modified: September 3, 2020 | Previous Versions

 10. Product Takedowns.

-- 10.1 Removal by Vendor.
+- 10.1.
+Removal by Vendor.
 Vendor may remove any Product from the Store at any time by providing Google with (a) at least 30 days prior notice and (b) a transition or migration plan for Customers.
 All such removed Products are subject to the obligations in Section 12.5 (Wind Down).

-- 10.2 Removal by Google.
-While Google is not obligated to monitor the Products or their content, if Google is notified by Vendor, becomes aware, or determines that a Product or Vendor Brand Feature: (a) violates the intellectual property rights or any other rights of Google or any third party; (b) violates any applicable law or is subject to an injunction; (c) is pornographic, obscene or otherwise violates Store policies or other terms of service as may be updated by Google from time to time; (d) may create liability for Google; (e) is deemed by Google to have a virus or to be malware, spyware or other malicious code; (f) violates this Agreement (g) is impacting the integrity of Google's or Customer's network or servers (e.g., Customers are unable to access the Product or otherwise experience difficulty); (h) is not meeting acceptable standards, including based on performance measurements such as uninstall and/or refund rates, as determined solely by Google; or (i) in the case of UBB Products, is the subject or repeated errors in Metrics calculation or measurement, Google may immediately hide, prohibit access to, or remove the Product from the Store.
+- 10.2.
+Removal by Google.
+While Google is not obligated to monitor the Products or their content, if Google is notified by Vendor, becomes aware, or determines that a Product or Vendor Brand Feature: (a) violates the intellectual property rights or any other rights of Google or any third party; (b) violates any applicable law or is subject to an injunction; (c) is pornographic, obscene or otherwise violates Store policies or other terms of service as may be updated by Google from time to time; (d) may create liability for Google; (e) is deemed by Google to have a virus or to be malware, spyware or other malicious code; (f) violates this Agreement (g) is impacting the integrity of Google's or Customer's network or servers (e.g., Customers are unable to access the Product or otherwise experience difficulty); (h) is not meeting acceptable standards, including based on performance measurements such as uninstall and/or refund rates, as determined solely by Google; or (i) in the case of UBB Products, is the subject of repeated errors in Metrics calculation or measurement, Google may immediately hide, prohibit access to, or remove the Product from the Store.
 Google may hide, prohibit access to, or remove any Product from or bar any vendor from the Store at any time.

-- 10.3 Cure.
+- 10.3.
+Cure.
 Google will use commercially reasonable efforts to provide 7 days' notice to Vendor instructing Vendor to cure its failures before Google removes a Product from the Store unless the agreement is terminated or in Google's opinion the provision of such notice is restricted by applicable law or would otherwise harm Google, or such failure is not reasonably capable of cure.

-11. Vendor Account Credentials.
+11. Vendor Account Credentials

 - Vendor is responsible for maintaining the confidentiality of any Vendor Account credentials.
 Vendor will be solely responsible for all actions related to its credentials, including all Products that are distributed through the Store.
 Google may limit the number of Vendor Accounts issued to Vendor.